 Every conservative instinctively understands that government oversight, frivolous laws and invasive snooping into our private lives has been and remains completely out of control, and further that this pattern of behavior shows no signs of stopping.

-We are all criminals at any given time, as there are so many asinine laws on our books that it is impossible to avoid breaking at least one every moment of every day.
+We are all thugs at any given time, as there are so many asinine laws on our books that it is impossible to avoid breaking at least one every moment of every day.
 Every, single citizen has a hungry pair of handcuffs waiting for them with their name on it.

 Senator Rand Paul makes the case that government regulations are totally out of control, and that all Americans are needlessly abused and imprisoned by federal laws and regulations that are positively byzantine in stature.